Like every instrument, there is a learning curve for new drummers.

 What’s next for my child after he gets the drum kit?

 Well, considering that you’re probably a clueless parent in terms of drumming…you might want to send your child for drum lessons.

-Alternatively, The Pocket Kit does come with some beginner drumming tutorials that will get your child started in drumming.
+Alternatively, the Ludwig Pocket Kit does come with beginner drumming tutorials that will get your child started in drumming.